codeinabox/cv/cv.md

 ### Recent Work History (contract)

+#### Senior software engineer @ Adaptive Lab
+_May 2016 - October 2016_

+Developed new features for a RESTful API consumed by iOS and Android mobile apps.
+Refactored the legacy code towards a decoupled hexagonal architecture with a well tested domain, added API versioning and setup automated scripts for deployments and ensuring code quality.

+Stack: PHP, Symfony, PHPSpec, Ansible, PostgreSQL

 #### JavaScript developer @ YS Lab
 _March 2016_

 Assisted sound artists Yuri Suzuki and So Kanno deploy and configure an installation using a Node back-end and Spark / Particle IoT hardware.

 #### Senior software engineer @ Sainsbury's